Alestrio/ProBotE/README.md

 transfering files from Pronote to Google Drive and gathering homeworks.

 # Dependencies
-- pronote api by litarvan
+- pronotepy by @bain3 and @Xiloe
 - discord.py

 # How to use ?
-- Install node, npm, python3 and pip3
+- Install python3 and pip3
 - Clone that repo
-- Clone litarvan's API repo
-- Install dependencies (pip3 install discord aiohttp html2text validators), ```npm -i``` for litarvan's repo
+- Install dependencies (pip3 install discord pronotepy)
 - Edit credentials.py with your own values
-- Start litarvan's API with node index.js
 - Start that bot with python3 probote.py

 # How to contribute ?